simranvr/simran_portfolio_website/README.md

 # simran_portfolio_website
-i develp this portifolio website using HTML,CSS .
+i develp this portifolio  using HTML,CSS .